locationtech/geomesa/geomesa-utils/README.md

 ## Simple Feature Wrapper Generation
 Tools can generate wrapper classes for simple feature types defined in TypeSafe Config files.
 Your config files should be under src/main/resources.
-Add the following snipped to your pom, specifying the package you would like the generated class to reside in:
+Add the following snippet to your pom, specifying the package you would like the generated class to reside in:

     <build>